openshift/cluster-monitoring-operator/Documentation/cluster-monitoring.md

 ## Cluster Monitoring

-A Prometheus instance dedicated to monitoring the Cluster cluster itself is also shipped, controlled by the Prometheus Operator.
+A Prometheus instance dedicated to monitoring the cluster itself is also shipped, controlled by the Prometheus Operator.
 This instance includes a set of alerting rules to notify operators about problems in a cluster.

 Use the Prometheus [Alertmanager][alertmanager] to send notifications to operators.
 Cluster Monitoring includes a highly available cluster of the Alertmanager, meant to be used not only by the Prometheus instance monitoring the cluster, but rather by all Prometheus instances.